-Welcome to ADVENTR.CO, my little travelogue on the web.
+Welcome to ADVENTR.co, my little travelogue on the web.
 My name is Randy and I live at the edge of the Rocky Mountains on the Colorado Plateau in Grand Junction, Colorado where I try to spend as much of my free time exploring this beautiful area as I can.
 I started this blog as a way for me to document and remember these adventures for myself, but it’s also been a great way for me to share these adventures and hopefully inspire others to also make time to enjoy the things that they love to do.

 Growing up in the suburbs of Chicago I didn’t get to spend any time hiking or exploring the outdoors or experiencing the vast wilderness areas we have in this country.
 I wasn’t really introduced to the mountains and deserts of the Southwest until I bought my first Jeep Cherokee and took it to Moab for the first time.
 It was on that trip that I instantly fell in love with the Southwest and knew I had to see and experience more.
 Initially, I did all of my exploring by driving remote and rugged 4×4 roads and trails with my Jeep, but I soon realized that in order to really experience the secrets of this grand landscape I would need to get in better shape and start hiking.
 So I did just that.
 I didn’t realize just how much I would enjoy hiking.
 I still like using my Jeep on the backroads, but these days I mainly use it to reach remote trailheads to begin hiking.
-Over the last few years I have started backpacking so I can get further into the wilderness than a typical day-hike could get me and it allows me to spend even more time in the backcountry.
+Over the years I started backpacking so I could get further into the wilderness than a typical day-hike could get me and it allows me to spend even more time in the backcountry.
 I also enjoy floating rivers in my inflatable kayak as another way to experience these rugged wild areas.

 The main focus of this blog is telling the story of my adventures through photos.
 I’m not much of a writer (I am trying to get better), so I try to let the photos do most of the talking for me.
 I originally started out just taking quick snapshots with a point and shoot camera, but over the years have developed a deep passion for nature and landscape photography.
 I do my best to continually improve my photography and I believe this blog helps me to keep improving by being able to look at my old photos and strive to make better photos on each trip.
 Over the years I have provided some of these photos to outdoor magazines and publications, and have also sold my photos locally and online.
-I post my best photos on my [url=http://anasaziphoto.com]Anasazi Photography[/url] website as quickly as I can, but I am usually behind at adding new photos since I’m always out on my next new adventure.
+I post my best photos on my Anasazi Photography website as quickly as I can, but I am usually behind at adding new photos since I’m always out on my next new adventure.
 If you are interested in purchasing or licensing any of the photos on this blog, just contact me to work out the details.

 One word of warning: the further back you look into this blog, the worse the photos will be!